rubocop/ruby-style-guide/README.md

 * When continuing a chained method invocation on another line keep the `.` on the second line.

     ```Ruby
-    # bad - need to consult first line to understand second line
+    # good - can tell that there is more to read below
     one.two.three.
       four

-    # good - it's immediately clear what's going on the second line
+    # not so great - it's immediately clear what's going on the second line
     one.two.three
       .four
     ```

+    Both are not very great (POLA), and who knows if that can really not violate the LoD there, but whatever.

 * Align the parameters of a method call if they span more than one line.
 When aligning parameters is not appropriate due to line-length